diogoff/plasma-tomography/README.md

 ### Instructions

-- Run `python get_data.py` to get all the tomographic reconstructions produced by TOMO5.
+- Run `python get_tomo.py` to get all the available tomographic reconstructions from bolometer data.

     - This will only work from within the JET computing clusters (JAC or Freia).

     - It will produce an output file called `tomo_data.hdf`.

+- (Optional) Run `python read_data.py` to check that the file `tomo_data.hdf` is readable.

+- (Optional) Run `python plot_data.py` to plot some sample reconstructions.

+    - Sample reconstructions will be selected randomly.

+    - Hit Ctrl-C to finish.

 ### References